 Moving on from Halls: Looking after your new home

-Posted 8 months ago
+Posted 1 year ago

 It’s up to each household to know what kind of waste goes in each bin and when to put your bins out for collection.

 Unlike in Halls, you won’t have the Halls team pop in to empty your bins and clean your kitchen!
-It's =up to you to know how to do this properly.
+It's up to you to know how to do this properly.
 The colour of bins varies between local councils so it’s important to learn which bin is for what.
 It’s simple:

 • Purple bin – general household, non-recyclable waste (including food waste)